Skip to Content

 Dire Wolves, larger and more robust than today’s wolves, were fearsome pack hunters.
 They roamed the open plains and forests of prehistoric North America, preying on large herbivores.
 With strong jaws and sharp teeth, they were well-adapted to their carnivorous lifestyle.

 Despite their prowess, they faced challenges from both environmental changes and competition with humans.
+As prey species declined, Dire Wolves struggled to find food, leading to their eventual extinction.

 9. Columbian Mammoth